fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_module.rst

     If :code:`true`, block fuel will be adjusted to fuel consumption during mission.
 If :code:`false`, the input block fuel will be used.

-    This creates a local feedback loop between mission fuel and mission input weight.
-Therefore, the mission component will install its own local solver for this loop, even if :code:`use_inner_solvers` is set to :code:`false` for the component.
+    For non-sizing missions, this creates a local feedback loop between mission fuel and mission input weight.
+Therefore, the mission component may install its own local solver for this loop, even if :code:`use_inner_solvers` is set to :code:`false` for the component.

+    This exception is not applied to sizing missions (:code:`is_sizing` set to :code:`true`), which are expected to rely on the outer MDA loop when no inner solver is requested.

 :code:`compute_TOW`